Dr. John B. Longenecker Graduate Research Endowment in the Department of Nutritional Sciences

 Dr. John “Jack” Longenecker’s many stellar contributions to The University of Texas at Austin laid the foundation for the establishment of the Department of Nutritional Sciences in 2008.
 Under his

 John Bender Longenecker was born in Salunga, Pennsylvania, on July 8, 1930, to Earl Bender Longenecker and Florence Way Longenecker.
 In 1952, he graduated from Franklin and Marshall College in Lancaster, Pennsylvania, with a B.A. in chemistry and a minor in mathematics.
 That same year, Professor Longenecker came to UT as a research associate and completed his master’s thesis, “Some Non-enzymatic Reactions of Pydrioxal with Amino Acids,” under the guidance of Dr. Esmond E. Snell, in 1954.
-Under the mentorship of Dr. Snell, Professor Longenecker completed his doctorate in chemistry in 1956 with a dissertation entitled, “Some Non-enzymatic Reactions of Amino Acids Catalyzed by Pyridoxal and Metal Ions.”
+With Dr. Snell as his advisor, Longenecker completed his doctorate in chemistry in 1956 with a dissertation entitled, “Some Non-enzymatic Reactions of Amino Acids Catalyzed by Pyridoxal and Metal Ions.”

 Professor Longenecker briefly left the University to work as a senior research nutritional biochemist at DuPont and as director and supervisor of nutritional research at Mead Johnson Research Laboratories.
 During his time at Mead Johnson, Dr. Longenecker developed total complete liquid diets for humans, the precursors to nutritional supplements like Sustacal and Ensure, both of which are still widely used in hospitals.

 In addition to his administrative responsibilities as division head, Professor Longenecker served as the director of research in protein and amino acid nutrition in the College of Natural Sciences from 1971 to 1989.
-In 1988, he was chosen to lead the Department of Human Ecology (at that time, the Department of Home Economics) as chairman, a position he held until 1989 when he was named the director of the Institute of Nutrition at the University of North Carolina at Chapel Hill.
-Jack was elected professor emeritus in 1993, a distinction he held at both UT and at the University of North Carolina, Chapel Hill.
+In 1988, he was chosen to lead the Department of Human Ecology (at that time, the Department of Home Economics) as chairman.
+In 1989 he was named the director of the Institute of Nutrition at the University of North Carolina at Chapel Hill.
+Jack was elected professor emeritus in 1993, a distinction he held at both UT and at the UNC, Chapel Hill.

 Professor Longenecker was an inspired teacher and was known nationally and internationally for his research in amino acids.
 Professor Longenecker’s research focus was primarily devoted to biochemistry with special emphasis on protein quality and amino acid requirements.